google/osdfir-infrastructure/docs/installing-on-gke.md

 existing GCP persistent disk with Turbinia and sends the resulting Plaso timeline to Timesketch.

-First, create a disk to process.
+To begin, create a disk to process.
 For example, to create a disk with one of the base debian images, run:

 ```bash